Cecil Green Park House Brand Refresh

-The discovery process began with interviews and workshops with venue staff and stakeholders to clarify the business’s long-term goals.
+My discovery process began with interviews and workshops with venue staff and stakeholders to elicit the business’s long-term goals.
 Two goals, in particular, were emphasized:

 Next, I undertook a top-level analysis of the business’s strengths, weaknesses, opportunities, and threats: